 [Because of a high volume of comments requiring moderation, we are temporarily disabling comments on many of our articles so editors can focus on the coronavirus crisis and other coverage.
 We invite you to write a letter to the editor or reach out directly if you’d like to communicate with us about a particular article.
 Thanks.]

-Emily Goodykoontz is a reporter covering education and general assignments for the Daily News.
-She covered breaking news during a fellowship with The Oregonian in Portland, Oregon before joining ADN in 2020.
-Emily earned her degree in journalism from the University of Oregon.
+Emily Goodykoontz is a reporter covering Anchorage local government and general assignments.
+She previously covered breaking news at The Oregonian in Portland before joining ADN in 2020.
+Contact her at email@example.com.